25 Aug 2025, by Micron21

 For those interested, we've gone into more details about the different types of phishing in our previous Deep Dive: What is phishing, where did it come from, and how can you avoid it? article.

-Artificial intelligence has transformed the phishing landscape, making attacks more sophisticated, dangerous, and difficult to detect.
+Artificial Intelligence (AI) has transformed the phishing landscape, making attacks more sophisticated, dangerous, and difficult to detect.
 Previously, phishing attempts were often betrayed by poor grammar and spelling errors, which served as clear red flags.
 Now, AI-powered language models generate flawless, multilingual content, rendering it nearly impossible to identify fraudulent messages based solely on writing quality.

-By leveraging vast amounts of publicly available data, AI enables cybercriminals to craft highly personalized phishing messages at scale, pulling specific details from social media profiles, professional networks, and public records to reference targets' personal lives, work, or interests.
-Furthermore, these tools enhance social engineering tactics by analyzing psychological triggers, allowing attackers to exploit emotions like fear of missing out, urgency around financial issues, or perceived authority from apparent supervisors with remarkable precision.
+By leveraging vast amounts of publicly available data, AI enables cybercriminals to craft highly personalised phishing messages at scale, pulling specific details from social media profiles, professional networks, and public records to reference targets' personal lives, work, or interests.
+Furthermore, these tools enhance social engineering tactics by analysing psychological triggers, allowing attackers to exploit emotions like fear of missing out, urgency around financial issues, or perceived authority from apparent supervisors with remarkable precision.

 AI also streamlines phishing operations by automating large-scale campaigns, testing various approaches, and adapting strategies based on success rates with minimal human effort.
 This evolution of AI-driven tactics has significantly heightened the threat of phishing attacks.